c8r/kit/docs/introduction.md

 ## Preprocessing

 When you invoke `styleguide` it first processes your components and associated documentation.
-This first step is where `styleguide` interacts with your file system.
+This step is where `styleguide` interacts with your file system.
+By default, the documentation directory `docs` and the source code directory is `src`.

 ### Steps